slackhq/auto-value-kotlin/README.md

     arg("avkTargets", "ClassOne:ClassTwo")

     // Boolean option to ignore nested classes.
 By default, AVK will error out when it encounters
-    // a nested AutoValue class as it has no means of safely converting the class since its
+    // a nested non-AutoValue class as it has no means of safely converting the class since its
     // references are always qualified.
 This option can be set to true to make AVK just skip them
     // and emit a warning.
+    // AVK will automatically convert nested AutoValue and enum classes along the way.
     // OPTIONAL.
 False by default.
     arg("avkIgnoreNested", "true")
   }